hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/get.md

 `GET https://$region.hyperfunc.io/output/$name/$uuid/$call_id[/wait]`

 Get the return of an asynchronous function call.

-No signature authentication requirements.
+**The endpoint should be `$region.hyperfunc.io`, and no signature authentication requirements.**

 **Example request**: